cschneid-the-elder/mapa/cobol/readme.md

 ### Output File Format

 The file indicated by the `-out` option is a comma separated value (CSV) file containing identifiers for which type of data is on a given line, followed by pertinent data including surrogate keys (UUIDs) to tie a file to a program, a program to its CALLs and DDNames, and so on.
+There are sample RDBMS DDL statements in src/sql_mapa_sample_table_ddl, and a script to separate the various record types into files suitable for loading into the sample tables.

 More generically...